Towards a History of Everything (part II)

 The sample that Rudbeck presented in his 1716 Thesaurus did not make it beyond the first few radical letters.
 Once again, a Rudbeck project stumbled after the first steps.

 Already in his Thesaurus, the author hinted at the challenges he was facing.

 Since the catastrophe at Uppsala and his father’s death, the political landscape in Sweden had changed.

-War was raging in the Nordic regions, and King Charles XII absent on battlefields far away.
-At home, the kind of patronage that had financed Rudbeck the Elder’s works was dwindling.
+War was raging in the Nordic regions, and King Charles XII absent on battlefields in the east.
+At home, the kind of patronage that had sustained Rudbeck the Elder’s works was dwindling.

 As a father of a family, Rudbeck the Younger writes in the Thesaurus, he can’t muster the means to privately finance the printing.
-For that reason, he resorted to recent practice in European publishing, asking printers to contact him if they were interested in moving the publication of his Systema plus the complementary treatises forward.11
+For that reason, he resorted to recent practice in European publishing, asking printers to contact him if they were interested in moving the publication of his Systema plus the complementary treatises forward.12

 Rudbeck’s Thesaurus came as a call for support to the learned world, advertising what he had in the pipeline.